 A positive brand reputation signals to your current and potential customers that you can be trusted to deliver high-quality products, services and experiences.
 By being proactive and tracking your brand reputation, you’ll also be in a far better position to spot the early signs of potential damage to your reputation.

-Tracking and analysing brand reputation works best when combined with other key customer metrics, including:
+Tracking and analyzing brand reputation works best when combined with other key customer metrics, including:

 Net Promoter Score (NPS) measures how likely your customers are to recommend you to their friends, using an index that ranges from -100 to 100.
 You can use your NPS score to create an internal performance benchmark and as an indicator for brand sentiment.